-Random Drug Testing Program Participation and Consent Form for Eligibility in the

-ram (school year 2023-2024)

-Student's Name Grade

-voluntary.
-I understand that my signature belo obtain a urine sample from the student whose part of the random selection, procedures of the currently available instant screen tests are not shows positive will always be followed with a magnetised in the Random Drug Testing Policy. student and parents or guardians may need to officer any over-the- counter or prescription must that if a violation of the drug-testing policy occupied building administration, and the respective coamade aware of this information.
-I further under the student whose in the st 100% reliable and that an instant screen test that more sophisticated laboratory test for confirmation as I also understand that if a "positive" test results, the disclose to the laboratory or its medical review redications the student is or has taken.
-I understand

-This completed form must be returned to the J entry into school . unior High/High School office within 10 days from

-By checking YES and signing this form, the paragree as follows: rent/legal guardian and student understand and

-R-1 School athletic/activities program as set for compliant with all MSHSAA and Marshfield R- student must successfully pass a physical exam

-eld R-1 random drug testing pool.
-I, along with my nd the guidelines set forth by the Marshfield R-1 consent form and return it within the first ten

-No. I do not agree to have my child's nan pool.
-I further understand that by making this represent Marshfield R-1 Schools in extra and

-Student Signature Date

-Parent Signature Date
+Random Drug Testing Program Participation and Consent Form for Eligibility in the the Athletics/Activity Program (s • Student's Name Grade As a school's participant in athletics and/or activities I voluntary.
+I understand that my signature below authorobtain a urine sample from the student whose name apof the random selection, procedures of the Drug Testing available instant screen tests are not 100% reliable and will always be followed with a more sophisticated labor Random Drug Testing Policy.
+I also understand that it parents or guardians may need to disclose to the labor the-counter or prescription medications the student is of the drug-testing policy occurs, the parent/legal guar and the respective coach/activity sponsor will be the orinformation.
+I further understand and agree that the Mositive drug test result in accordance with the provision orizes the Marshfield R-1 School District to oppears above if his/her name is selected as paring Program.
+I also understand that currently disthat an instant screen test that shows positive ratory test for confirmation as described in the fa "positive" test results, the student and atory or its medical review officer any oversor has taken.
+I understand that if a violation redian of the student, building administration, nly individuals made aware of this This completed form must be returned to the Junior H entry into school .
+Tigh/High School office within 10 days from By checking YES and signing this form, the parent/leg as follows: al guardian and student understand and agree The student and parent have read and understand the R-1 School athletic/activities program as set forth in the compliant with all MSHSAA and Marshfield R-1 school must successfully pass a physical examination by a physical examination by a physical in the athletic director's office prior to particular. ne athletic/activities handbook.
+The student is all bylaws.
+If participating in a sport, the student sysician, and a copy of such examination must Yes.
+I agree to participate in the Marshfield R-1 reparent/legal guardian, have read and understand the grandom Drug Testing Policy.
+(Please sign this consent school. guidelines set forth by the Marshfield R-1 No. I do not agree to have my child's name placed pool.
+I further understand that by making this decision Marshfield R-1 Schools in extra and co-curricular activ n I relinquish my child's privileges to represent Student Signature Date Parent Signature Date

 FOR OFFICE USE

 Date Received in the Principal's Office

 Received